A compact symmetric radio source born at one-tenth the current age of the Universe: Results

-At all three frequencies (2, 5 and 8 GHz), S1 is the brightest component in the VLBI images (Table \ref{tab:parm}) and is more compact than N1.
-The spectral indices of S1 and N1 are calculated from model fitting results at 2 GHz and 8 GHz, which are $-0.68$ and $-0.94$, respectively.
-N2 and S2 are only identifiable at 8.4 GHz.
-To investigate their spectral indices, we produced spectral index maps using the 2 and 8 GHz VLBI data.
-We first created two images with the same map size and pixel size and restored the 8-GHz image with the 2-GHz beam shape, then calculated the frequency-dependent opacity \citep{2014JKAS...47..195K}.
-Next, we used the calculated offset to translate the 8-GHz image and to align with the 2-GHz image.
-Finally, the spectral index was calculated for each pixel, and the resulting dataset was plotted as the spectral index map.
+S is the brightest component at 2, 5 and 8 GHz and is more compact than N. We calculate the spectral indices of S and N for each epoch based on the model fitting results of the simultaneously observed 2 GHz and 8 GHz data, which are $-0.46 \le \alpha_{\rm S} \le -0.66$ and $-1.05 \le \alpha_{\rm N} \le -1.10$.
+To investigate the spectral index distribution, we also produced spectral index maps using the 2 and 8 GHz VLBI data.
+We first re-imaged the S-band and X-band data with uniform image size (1024 pixels) and cell size (0.2 mas/pixel), and used the 'uvtaper' command in \textsc{Difmap} to increase the sensitivity of the extended structure in the X-band image.
+The two images were then convolved using the same beam (approximately equal to the original beam of the S-band image).
+Next, the two images were combined using the \textsc{COMB} task in \textsc{AIPS} to generate a spectral index map as well as an error map.
+The alignment of the 2 and 8 GHz images was referenced to the emission peak of the S component.
 Figure \ref{fig:spixmap} shows the spectral index map derived from the 2018 epoch data.
 Spectral index maps in the other epochs look similar, so we do not repeat the display here.
-Figure \ref{fig:spixmap} clearly shows that the spectrum is flattened toward the southern terminal of the radio structure, while the centroid of the southern component (i.e., the location of S1) is not the flattest but shows a spectral index between $-0.4$ and $-0.5$, a value between the optically thin and optically thick regimes.
-The spectral indices of N1 and S1 inferred from Fig. \ref{fig:spixmap} are consistent with those calculated directly from the model fitting results.
-The observed steep spectrum of S1 is not in line with the typical cores of the radio-loud AGN, and therefore it is not in a position to relate S1 to the core.
-The intermediate region corresponding to the N2 component shows a steep spectrum ($\alpha \sim -0.8$) in Figure \ref{fig:spixmap}.
+Figure \ref{fig:spixmap} clearly shows that the spectrum is flattened toward the central region of the radio structure.
+At both ends of the radio structure, there is a tendency for the spectral index to steepen.
+The spectral index at the centroid of the southern component (\textit{i.e.}, around the peak position of S) is $\alpha \sim -0.45\pm0.04$, a value between the optically thin and optically thick regimes.
+The component N obviously has a steep spectrum ($\alpha \sim -0.60\pm0.05$).
+The spectral indices of N and S inferred from Figure \ref{fig:spixmap} are consistent with those calculated directly from the model fitting results.
+Although S is the brightest component, its relatively steep spectral index and steepening toward the edge are inconsistent with the flat spectrum of conventionally defined AGN cores.
+Therefore it is not a position to relate S to the core.

-None of the VLBI components satisfy the conventional definition of a flat-spectrum radio core.
-Instead, a more natural interpretation is that they are hotspots in the jets.
+Neither N nor S component satisfies the conventional definition of a flat-spectrum radio core.
+Instead, a more natural interpretation is that they are terminal hotspots in the jets.
+The radio core may lie in the relatively flatter spectrum region between the N and S components.
+High-resolution VLBI (\textit{e.g.}, 15 GHz) observations are needed to further confirm the location of the radio core.